EBendinelli/bndy-site/src/data/blog/syncing-obsidian-notes-with-astro.md

 Now time to setup Obsidian to be able to pull/stash/commit/push and more:

-5. Install [Obsidian git](https://github.com/Vinzent03/obsidian-git): Settings > Community Plugins > Browser > Search for Obsidian git.
+5. Open Obsidian and install [Obsidian Git](https://github.com/Vinzent03/obsidian-git): Settings > Community Plugins > Browser > Search for Obsidian Git.
 Install and enable
-6. Setup Obsidian git: Setting > Git
+6. Setup Obsidian Git: Setting > Git

-The most important thing here is to setup the Custom base path (at the bottom) to `Blog` (or whatever name you chose).
+The most important thing here is to setup the `Custom base path` (at the bottom) to `Blog` (or whatever name you chose).
 I also changed the default commit message to something more meaningful for me than "vault backup"

 And you should be all set!
 Now you have a `Blog` folder in your Obsidian vault, and after you've edited or created content you can simply press `Ctrl+P` and launch `Git: Commit-and-sync`.
 The content will be pushed to your repository.